abu-sayed-1/abu-sayed-1/README.md

 I'm a dedicated web developer and hard worker.
 I am from Bangladesh but I currently live in Saudi Arabia.
 Now, I am looking for my first job.

-I have strong Efficiency of Responsive Web Design, Functionality, Authentication, REST API, Database, Git GitHub, Deploy, Google Search, etc, and I try to write clean and scalable code.
+I have strong Proficiency of Responsive Web Design, Functionality, Authentication, REST API, Database, Git GitHub, Deploy, Google Search, etc, and I try to write clean and scalable code.
 I have been attached in programming for over one and a half years.

 and I am open-minded.
 I try to learn new things quickly, and I always try to keep myself updated, I want to become the best programmer and dedicate all my skills and talents to developing high-quality and unique websites.